androportal/docs/individual/cptutorial/user_manual.rst

       example programs.
 Click on any example to select.
 The example code will appear on text editor.
 Then click on the execute button to run.
 Output will appear in Console output.
-One can optionally edit the code in text editor and execute again.
+One can optionally edit the code in text editor and execute it again.

       .. figure:: images/choose_ur_file.png
 	 :align: center
-	 :alt: choose examples(scilab)
+	 :alt: choose examples(python)
-	 :width: 400px
+	 :width: 300px
 	 :height: 150px

 	 `List of examples`

 4. Scilab has one extra component, i.e *plot* option.
-This will appear at the bottom-left of the page.
+It is located at top left corner of the page.
 Check this option if your code has any plots involved.
 Uncheck when not needed.
 Most examples provided in Scilab have graphical output.

    .. figure:: images/plot_icon.png
       :align: center